 There’s so much to do in Sheffield, you might need more than one day trip from Leeds to explore it full;ly!
-If you decide to extend your stay in Sheffield, treat yourself to a stay at the Scandi-chic Brocco on the Park Boutique Hotel.
+If you decide to extend your stay in Sheffield, treat yourself to the Scandi-chic Brocco on the Park Boutique Hotel.

 While Manchester, the UK’s second-largest city, has a rich and varied industrial heritage, it’s also bursting with independent art hubs and repurposed old buildings that teem with life.
 Just 60 minutes away from Leeds by train., Manchester is an ideal place to visit on day trips from Leeds.